 At Series A, a startup is in scale mode.
 The product works, the market opportunity is clear, and early metrics point to growth.

-- Phase: Achievement of product-market fit, early revenue/active user base
+- Phase: Proof of product-market fit with revenues starting and a user base established

 What Series A Investors Pay Notice

-- Growth Metrics: Revenue growth, customer retention, and unit economics
+- Metrics of Growth: Growth of revenue, customer retention, and unit economics.

-- Market Opportunity: Can the company capture and lead a big market space?
+- Market Opportunities: Does the company have the potential to dominate a market space?

 Side-by-Side Comparison: Seed vs Pre-Seed vs Series A Rounds